George Russell (serial killer): Trial and imprisonment

 On September 12, Russell was arrested as a suspect in the murders.
 Aside from semen samples and fiber pieces matching the truck he drove on the night of Beethe's murder, it was discovered that Russell had given Levine's ring to another woman, claiming that he had bought it from a street vendor in Canada.
 That ring was later found at a pawn shop.
-Russell pleaded innocent to all charges, and when questioned in telephone interviews, he admitted to having books on Ted Bundy, but denied being a fan of his.
+Russell pleaded not guilty to all charges, and when questioned in telephone interviews, he admitted to having books on Ted Bundy, but denied being a fan of his.
 In spite of his claims, he was found guilty of the three murders in October 1991 by Justice Patricia Aitken, showing no emotion when the sentence was read out.
 At the time, his brutal killings were compared with the then-unsolved murders of five college students in Gainesville, Florida, which were later linked to Danny Rolling.
 In November 1991, Russell was found guilty by a jury of one count of first degree murder, and two counts of aggravated first degree murder.
-George Russell was given two life imprisonment terms plus 28 years, and is currently imprisoned at Stafford Creek Corrections Center (SCCC).
+George Russell was given two life imprisonment terms plus 28 years.

 In popular culture

-George Russell's story was detailed in Jack Olsen's 1995 book titled Charmer: A Ladies' Man and his Victims.

-Russell’s case was also examined in Serial Violence: Analysis of Modus Operandi and Signature Characteristics of Killers by Robert D. Kepler and William J. Birnes.
+Russell's story was detailed in Jack Olsen's 1995 book titled Charmer: A Ladies' Man and his Victims.
+Russell's case was also examined in Serial Violence: Analysis of Modus Operandi and Signature Characteristics of Killers by Robert D. Kepler and William J. Birnes.
 The case was dramatized in multiple Investigation Discovery television shows, including: Dead of Night, Secrets of the Morgue, City Confidential, and Murder By Numbers.
 He was analyzed in Most Evil, where he was ranked at 17 out of the 22 level scale.
 The case was examined by the television series The New Detectives in an episode named Stranger than Fiction.
 The case was also covered by Oxygen Network original series Mark of a Killer in the episode named "The Charmer".